-Lewis manages a small team in the Office of the National Librarian that is responsible for the National Library's strategic, financial and business planning processes, providing secretariat support for the National Library’s statutory bodies, and assisting the National Librarianto meet his statutory responsibilities.
+Helen manages a small team in the Office of the National Librarian that is responsible for the National Library's strategic, financial and business planning processes, providing secretariat support for the National Library’s statutory bodies, and assisting the National Librarian to meet her statutory responsibilities.

 Lewis joined the Library in 2006 to help lead the development and writing of the New Zealand Digital Content Strategy, and has since worked in a variety of roles spanning policy analysis, strategy and governance support and planning.
 For a period he worked with Digital New Zealand.

 Previously Lewis has had a wide range of experience in government operational and business planning roles.